 Professional Learning Credit

-- District of Columbia: Washington, D.C. teachers are eligible for documentation of 45 contact hours for successful course completion.
+- District of Columbia: Washington, D.C. teachers are eligible for documentation of 45 contact hours.

-- Maryland: Maryland teachers are eligible for 3 Continuing Professional Development (CPD) credits from MSDE for successful course completion.
+- Maryland: Maryland teachers are eligible for 3 Continuing Professional Development (CPD) credits from MSDE. *Pending Approval*

-- Pennsylvania: Pennsylvania teachers are eligible for Act 48 credit hours for courses conducted in Pennsylvania as well as the following courses: A Bird’s Eye View of Chesapeake Bay, Teachers on the Bay: Marine Ecology, Past to Present: Mapping the Chesapeake Bay.
+- Pennsylvania: Pennsylvania teachers are eligible for Act 48 credit hours for courses conducted in Pennsylvania as well as open "watershed-wide" courses.

-- Virginia: Virginia teachers are eligible for documentation of 45 contact hours for successful course completion.
+- Virginia: Virginia teachers are eligible for documentation of 45 contact hours.

-Attend an Orientation Session: The orientation session will include important information and preparation for about the summer field course.
-The session may be conducted in-person or on-line depending on the course.
+Attend an Online Orientation Session: The orientation session will include important information and preparation for the course.

-Participate in a Field Course: Each participant is expected to thoughtfully and actively engage in every day of the course as demonstrated through discussions, hands-on investigations, and a personal course journal.
+Participate in a Five-Day Course: Each participant is expected to thoughtfully and actively engage in every day of the course as demonstrated through discussions, hands-on investigations, and a personal course journal.